 More good advice we can give you is to begin auditing your attack surface.
 This lets you stay one step ahead of any bad actors, by giving you a clear view of all your weak points that occur over exposed known and unknown IT infrastructure assets.

-When it comes to attack surface management, our enterprise-grade product Attack Surface Reduction - ASR is an essential tool to assess all your valuable devices within a single web-based interface.
+When it comes to attack surface management, our enterprise-grade product Attack Surface Intelligence - ASI is an essential tool to assess all your valuable devices within a single web-based interface.

-What are the main ASR features to keep your attack surface under control?
+What are the main ASI features to keep your attack surface under control?

 Get a full summary of all your assets, including total domains, total IPs and vulnerabilities found.
 You can also pivot between a summary by hosting company, tag cloud, and summary by open ports.
 You can also access the Export option to download all your subdomain, apex domains and IP lists in seconds.